Tutorial: RPC service definition with Avro

 HelloResponse SayHello(HelloRequest request);

-Make sure that you add the line inside the protocol
+Make sure that you add the line inside the protocol block, before the closing

 curly brace.